snap-one/docs-driverworks/table_logger_utility/README.md

 ##### Copyright
-Wirepath Home Systems, LLC.
+Copyright 2022 Snap One, LLC.
 All rights reserved.
 Control4 and Snap AV and their respective logos are registered trademarks or trademarks of Wirepath Home Systems, LLC, dba “Control4” and/or dba “SnapAV” in the United States and/or other countries.
 Other names and brands may be claimed as the property of their respective owners.
 All specifications subject to change without notice.